github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | Action | Description
 |--------|-------------
 | `prebuild_configuration.create` | A {% data variables.product.prodname_codespaces %} prebuild configuration for a repository was created.
-For more information, see "[About Codespaces prebuilds](/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds)."
+For more information, see "[About {% data variables.product.prodname_github_codespaces %} prebuilds](/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds)."
 | `prebuild_configuration.destroy` | A {% data variables.product.prodname_codespaces %} prebuild configuration for a repository was deleted.
-For more information, see "[About Codespaces prebuilds](/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds)."
+For more information, see "[About {% data variables.product.prodname_github_codespaces %} prebuilds](/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds)."
 | `prebuild_configuration.run_triggered` | A user initiated a run of a {% data variables.product.prodname_codespaces %} prebuild configuration for a repository branch.
-For more information, see "[About Codespaces prebuilds](/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds)."
+For more information, see "[About {% data variables.product.prodname_github_codespaces %} prebuilds](/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds)."
 | `prebuild_configuration.update` | A {% data variables.product.prodname_codespaces %} prebuild configuration for a repository was edited.
-For more information, see "[About Codespaces prebuilds](/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds)."
+For more information, see "[About {% data variables.product.prodname_github_codespaces %} prebuilds](/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds)."
 {%- endif %}

 {%- ifversion ghes %}